 What am I entitled to and how can I claim?

 The remuneration from the basic insurance is SEK 365 per day.
 It is based on how much you have worked.
 If you have worked less than full-time or for a shorter time than 12 months, there is a proportionate reduction.

-The level of benefits you can receive is normally based on your average income over the last 12 months before becoming unemployed.
+The level of benefits you can receive is normally based on your average income over the last 12 months prior to unemployment.